After DK Metcalf’s surgery, Pete Carroll says there’s a chance rookie will be ready for Seahawks opener

 Paxton Lynch out vs. Chargers; Geno Smith will play

-Carroll said backup QB Paxton Lynch, who was evaluated for a concussion following a hard hit to the head by Minnesota’s Holton Hill Sunday, will be held out against the Chargers (Hill was ejected for the play which occurred late in the fourth quarter of a 25-19 loss).
+Carroll said backup QB Paxton Lynch, who was evaluated for a concussion following a hard hit to the head by Minnesota’s Holton Hill on Sunday, will be held out against the Chargers.

-Lynch did not practice on Wednesday with Carroll saying he has a sore neck.
-Carroll seemed to indicate there was a chance Lynch could be medically cleared to return but said the team had already decided he will not play.
+Lynch did not practice Wednesday.
+Carroll said Lynch has a sore neck and seemed to indicate there was a chance Lynch could be medically cleared to return but said the team had already decided he will not play.

 Instead, Geno Smith will serve as the backup behind Russell Wilson after recovering from surgery to remove a cyst on his knee that held him out against the Vikings.